psahni/aws_saa_prep/neal_davis_course/DNS caching, performance optimizations/cloud front.md

 • Amazon Aurora Read Replicas can be used to serve read traffic which offloads requests from the main database.

 • On the frontend an Amazon CloudFront distribution can be placed in front of the ALB and this will cache content for better performance and also offloads requests from the backend.

+### Block countries to access the content due to copyright issues

+When a user requests your content, CloudFront typically serves the requested content regardless of where the user is located.
+If you need to prevent users in specific countries from accessing your content, you can use the CloudFront geo restriction feature to do one of the following:

+  • Allow your users to access your content only if they're in one of the countries on a whitelist of approved countries.

+  • Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.

+For example, if a request comes from a country where, for copyright reasons, you are not authorized to distribute your content, you can use CloudFront geo restriction to block the request.

+This is the easiest and most effective way to implement a geographic restriction for the delivery of content.